 Important Note

-The dry-aged meat in the burger has a distinctive taste that may not appeal to all palates.
+The burger's dry-aged meat may offer a unique taste that some diners may not prefer.

 Positive"The user vouched for Wolensky's Grill burger for years, stating they've tried many top burger places.
 Another user noted it's made from dry-aged meat, which gives it an unusual taste that some will love and others won't."